fumeapp/laranuxt/readme.md

  * Global Components
     * Global Toast Component
-        * info, danger, warning, and success
+        * Info, danger, warning, and success
-        * optional timeout
+        * Optional timeout
-        * properly captures and shows PHP errors from the back-end
+        * Properly captures and shows PHP errors from the back-end
-        * link to file:line in PHPStorm
+        * Link to file:line in PHPStorm
      * Global Modal Component
-       * programmatic with actions that turn into buttons
+       * Programmatic with actions that turn into buttons
        * Customizable using the BaseModal component

 <p align="center">